R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 BSc.
 Psychology (Hon.s), MSc Psychology, D.P.P.
 (Clin.)
 Clinical Psychologist, Reg.
 Psychol.
 Ps.
 S. I.

-Mary’s practice experience includes working with children, adolescents and adults in relation to diagnosis and intervention of intellectual disability, learning difficulties and mental health difficulties.
+Mary’s practice experience includes working with children, adolescents, and adults in relation to diagnosis and intervention of intellectual disability, learning difficulties and mental health difficulties.
+Mary has significant experience in Autism and works therapeutically with neurodiversity across the age span and carries out autism assessments for adults.